rdkcentral/Lightning-SDK/docs/plugins/subtitles.md

 ### fontColor

-Sets the fontColor of the Subtitles text
+Sets the `fontColor` style of the Subtitles text

 ```js
 Subtitles.fontColor(0xffffffff)